eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.6 Qualified Electronic Attestation of Attributes (QEAA) Providers

 Qualified EAAs are provided by Qualified Trust Service Providers (QTSPs).
-The general Trust Framework for QTSPs applies also to QEAA Providers, but specific rules for this Trust Service may be defined as well.
-QEAA Providers maintain an interface for requesting and providing QEAAs, including a mutual authentication interface with Wallet Units and potentially an interface towards Authentic Sources to verify attributes.
-QEAA Providers provide information on the location of the services that can be used to enquire about the validity status of the QEAAs, without having an ability to receive any information about the use of the attestations.
-The terms and conditions of these services are for each QTSP to determine, beyond what is specified in the [eIDAS 2.0] Regulation.
+The general trust framework for QTSPs (see Chapter III, Section 3 of the [eIDAS 2.0] Regulation) applies also to QEAA Providers, but specific rules for the Trust Service of issuing QEAAs may be defined as well.

+QEAA Providers maintain an interface to Wallet Units to provide QEAAs upon request, including mutual authentication.
+Potentially, they also maintain an interface towards Authentic Sources to verify attributes, as specified in Annex 2 [Topic 42].

+The terms and conditions of these services are for each QEEA Provider to determine, beyond what is specified in the [eIDAS 2.0] Regulation.

 ### 3.7 Electronic attestation of attributes issued by or on behalf of a public sector body responsible for an authentic source (Pub-EAA) Providers